 According to Rainer and studies by Barna Group, the most important factor for churches that grow is the quality of church members that make up that church community.
 This means that no matter the stage of church growth you may find yourself in, investing in people will continue that growth beyond your current situation.

-The conception stage doesn’t have to refer to church planting, but it does refer to the point in which staff members, church leadership, or an inspired lead pastor decides that things must change in order to keep growing.
+The conception stage doesn’t have to refer to church planting, but it does refer to the point at which staff members, church leadership, or an inspired lead pastor decide that things must change to keep growing.
 During this stage, staff members are largely non-existent, worship services are run and organized by teams of volunteers, and church needs are minimal.

-As a church moves through the conception stage, they start to grow from small groups of determined and fired up volunteers to churches of 200+.
+As a church moves through the conception stage, it starts to grow from small groups of determined and fired-up volunteers to churches of 200+.
 For churches re-entering the conception stage, this looks like stripping all church activities down to the bare minimum and reassessing every action to determine whether it stays or goes (use accurate, regular church finance reports to help assess this).

-As a bit a rabbit trail (hey, it's a fat rabbit!). here is a double handful of this year's best church leadership conferences. )
+As a bit of a rabbit trail (hey, it's a fat rabbit!), here is a double handful of this year's best church leadership conferences. )

 The alignment stage is characterized by the point when vision and mission statements become more important to sustaining the church as it becomes more difficult to make the church community feel like a cohesive unit.